A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

 \subsubsection{Sparsity Regularization based Methods}

-Some works (\cite{he2017channel,lin2019towards,lin2019towardscompact,zhang2022advancing}) exploit sparsity regularization technique.
-For example, \citet{he2017channel} propose an alternative two-step algorithm that introduces a scalar mask to each channel of a pretrained CNN model and selects redundant channels based on LASSO regression \cite{tibshirani1996regression} and reconstructs the outputs with unpruned channels with linear least squares.
-Energy-Constrained Compression (\textbf{ECC}) \cite{yang2019ecc} builds the energy consumption model via a bilinear regression function.
-Network Pruning via Performance Maximization (\textbf{NPPM}) \cite{gao2021network} trains a performance prediction network and uses it as a proxy of accuracy to guide searching for subnetworks based on regularization penalty. \citet{fang2023depgraph} develop a general method called \textbf{DepGraph} to analyze dependencies of various network structures (e.g., CNNs, RNNs, GNNs, Transformers) and propose a structured pruning based on sparsity regularization.
+Some works (\cite{he2017channel,lin2019towards,lin2019towardscompact,xia2022structured,xia2024sheared}) exploit sparsity regularization technique.
+For example, \citet{he2017channel} propose an alternative two-step algorithm that introduces a scalar mask to each channel of a pre-trained CNN model, selects redundant channels based on LASSO regression \cite{tibshirani1996regression}, and reconstructs the outputs of unpruned channels using linear least squares.
+Energy-Constrained Compression (\textbf{ECC}) \cite{yang2019ecc} builds an energy consumption model via a bilinear regression function.
+Network Pruning via Performance Maximization (\textbf{NPPM}) \cite{gao2021network} trains a performance prediction network and uses it as a proxy of accuracy to guide searching for subnetworks based on regularization penalty. \citet{fang2023depgraph} develop a general method called \textbf{DepGraph} to analyze dependencies in various network structures (e.g., CNNs, RNNs, GNNs, Transformers) and propose a structured pruning based on sparsity regularization.
+Using the $l_{0}$ regularization approach, \citet{xia2024sheared} efficiently learn pruning masks that match the target architecture and maximize performance by jointly optimizing weights and pruning masks with a min-max objective for LLMs.
 Some methods (\cite{wang2021neural,wang2023trainability,ding2018auto,fang2023depgraph}) select important weights (or filters, neurons, etc.) by combining norm-based criteria and sparsity regularization.